Terms and Conditions

 All accommodation is booked from the Saturday or Sunday before the course start date until the Saturday morning after the course end date, unless otherwise advised.
 A partial week may be counted as 1 week’s accommodation.
 Students arriving between 22:30 – 06:00 may be asked to book alternative accommodation in a hotel on their first night due to late/early arrival at accommodation, or be charged an extra night of accommodation.

 If you begin your enrollment late or are absent during your course, no refund will be made for the time missed.
 Periods of absence cannot be made up with a free extension of the course.
 Session Break dates are pre-built into the Academic Year and Academic Semester programs and students cannot make changes to these dates.
-Breaks taken at other times will be marked as periods of absence.
-For other courses, granting of any Session Breaks after the course has started will be at the discretion of individual schools, according to visa regulations, and may incur a change fee or be marked as a period of absence.
+Unapproved breaks taken at other times will be marked as periods of absence.
+For other courses, granting of any Session Breaks after the course has started will be at the discretion of individual schools, according to visa regulations, and may incur a change fee or be marked as a period of absence depending on location.
+In the UK, Students are entitled to 1 week’s holiday for every 10 weeks that they study.
+For approved absences in the USA or Canada (e.g. Leave of Absence or Session Break) after you have started your course, the unused tuition weeks will be added to the end of the course.

 No refunds or substitutions will be made for meals or classes missed due to exams, excursions, internships, first day orientation or other obligations that fall outside the normal schedule.

-Students attending a Kaplan school at a university or college campus location are advised that campus facilities may not be available during campus holidays.
+Students attending a Kaplan school at a university or college campus location are advised that campus facilities (e.g. gym, cafeteria) may not be available during campus holidays.
 Further details are available from the Kaplan booking office.

-A minimum of 4 weeks’ notice is required for any change.
-If you request a change of school location, course dates, accommodation or program type after your course has started, you will be charged a change fee of GBP60, EUR85, USD100, CAD100, AUD75, NZD75 which is payable at the time the request is made (excluding termination or cancellation in the USA and Canada which is dealt with under the applicable part of the relevant Cancellation and Termination clauses below).
+A minimum of 4 weeks’ notice is required for any change except in Australia and New Zealand.
+Australia and New Zealand require a minimum of 2 weeks’ notice.
+If you request a change of school location, course dates, accommodation or program type after your course has started, you will be charged a change fee of GBP65, EUR90, USD100, CAD100, AUD75, NZD75, which is payable at the time the request is made (excluding termination or cancellation in the USA and Canada which is dealt with under the applicable part of the relevant Cancellation and Termination clauses below).
+In the USA and Canada, change fees only apply to accommodation changes.
 Kaplan is not obliged to fulfill any change request.
 Academic Year or Academic Semester students cannot transfer to a different Kaplan school during term time.
-If changing to a location (or changing program in the USA and Canada) where fees are lower, the difference in fees will not be refunded.
+If changing to a location (or changing program) where fees are lower, the difference in fees will not be refunded.
 If changing to a more expensive location or program, the difference in fees will be charged.
-All changes are subject to Kaplan’s discretion and require approval of the Program Director.
-You will not be charged a change fee if you extend your course, but late homestay extensions in Canada may require a re-placement fee of CAD100.
+All changes are subject to Kaplan’s discretion and require approval of the School Principal / Director.
+You will not be charged a change fee if you extend your course, but late homestay extensions may require a re-placement fee.
 It is the responsibility of the student to pay for any course or accommodation extensions.
 Any change of tuition resulting in a reduction in lessons will be treated as a termination of the existing booking and rebooking, and will thus be subject to the standard terms & conditions governing terminations (see ‘Termination Policy’), except in the USA and Canada.

 If, after the placement test taken on arrival at the school, a student is found to be at a level which is not appropriate for their booked course, the school reserves the right to place the student in an appropriate level class, which may have fewer lessons and a different curriculum.
 Students who do not have the ability to follow any course on offer may be required to terminate their studies with Kaplan.
 We also reserve the right to cancel courses at short notice due to insufficient demand.